ddRPB/rpb-doc/glossary.rst

 **EDC-code:** unique code assigned as study tag to every study configured to use EDC component.

 **ePRO:** electronic patient reported outcomes.

+**IDAT:** study tag assigned to study when site patient pseudonyms are derived from identifiable data.

 **Mobile:** table friendly component to collect electronic patient reported outcomes.